-A European \emph{call-option} is a form of contract involving two parties and an underlying asset.
-By purchasing a call-option, the buyer receives from the seller the right to buy the asset at some agreed-upon price, the \emph{strike price}, at an agreed-upon future date, the \emph{expiration date}.
-As this is a right and not an obligation, the buyer need not exercise it if deemed unprofitable. \iflong Specifically, it might be the case that by the date of expiry the underlying asset's price is lower than the strike price, thus it is preferable to buy the underlying asset directly and discard the option. \fi
+A European \emph{call-option} is a contract involving two parties and an underlying asset.
+By purchasing a call-option, the buyer receives from the seller the right to buy the asset at some agreed-upon price, the \emph{strike price}, at a specific future date, the \emph{expiration date}.
+As this is a right and not an obligation, the buyer need not exercise it if deemed unprofitable.
+For example, if by the date of expiry the underlying asset's price is lower than the strike price, it is preferable to buy the underlying asset directly and to discard the option.

-In 1973, Black and Scholes have published what is now called the Black-Scholes model of option valuation \cite{black1973pricing}, a seminal work using the \emph{no-arbitrage} argument, which argues that options should be priced such that no arbitrage possibility involving the underlying asset exists.
+In 1973, the Black-Scholes method for option valuation was proposed by \cite{black1973pricing}, a seminal work in the field of option theory, and was later expanded upon by Merton \cite{merton1973theory}.
+Both rely on the \emph{no-arbitrage} principle which argues that options should be priced such that no arbitrage possibility involving the underlying asset exists.
+Using option pricing as a foundation, various financial decisions have been cast as options \cite{brandao2005using,trigeorgis2017real,trigeorgis1996real,copeland2001real}, for example the decision of whether to delay or abandon a project.
+This technique is called \emph{real option valuation}.

-Using option pricing as a foundation, various financial decisions have been cast as options, for example the decision of whether to delay or abandon a project \cite{investment-under-uncertainty}, and even valuing patents and patent protected research and development projects \cite{patents-research-and-development-real-options}.
-This technique is called \emph{real option valuation} and it underlies this work.
+Techniques from real option theory are introduced as needed throughout \cref{sec:Results}, with the required modifications for our setting.
+Further exploration of the topic is beyond the scope of this paper, but can be found in classic texts such as \cite{cochrane2009asset}.